TomHerman11/git-clone-and-launch-vscode/README.md

 # git-clone-and-launch-vscode

-A cli tool to clone a Git repository and launch VSCcode with the cloned folder as the context.
+npm Package - A cli tool to clone a Git repository and launch VSCcode with the cloned folder as the context 🎨🦥 I use this tool at least once a week for work / personal projects.

 Install:
 `npm install -g git-clone-and-launch-vscode`